 Diabetic neuropathy is a nerve damage from diabetes that can have serious effects throughout the body.
-Nerves control all aspects of our life, from walking and talking to many unconscious activities.
+Nerves control all aspects of our life, from walking and talking, to breathing and digestion.

 Damage to nerves and blood vessels

-Prolonged exposure to high blood sugar can damage delicate nerve fibers, causing diabetic neuropathy.
-Why this happens isn't completely clear, but a combination of factors likely plays a role, including the complex interaction between nerves and blood vessels.
+Over time, high blood sugar can damage delicate nerve fibers, causing diabetic neuropathy.
+Why this happens isn't completely clear, but a combination of factors likely plays a role, including damage to the blood vessels that feed your nerves.

 Diabetic neuropathy can cause a number of serious complications, including:

 Loss of a limb - Because nerve damage can cause a lack of feeling in your feet, cuts and sores may go unnoticed and eventually become severely infected or ulcerated — a condition in which the skin and soft tissues break down.
 The risk of infection is high because diabetes reduces blood flow to your feet.
 Infections that spread to the bone and cause tissue death (gangrene) may be impossible to treat and require amputation of a toe, foot or even the lower leg.